-Mile Oak Primary School's primary concern is to address the needs of all children to help them achieve their full potential.
-We work in partnership with parents/carers and encourage and support the involvement and inclusion of individual children and it is for this reason that we have an intimate care policy.
+Mile Oak Primary School's primary concern is to meet the needs of all children so that they achieve their full potential.
+We work in partnership with families and encourage and support the involvement and inclusion of individual children.
+It is for these reasons that we have an intimate care policy.